 Marcella & Claire

 - Other wine areas are worth visiting in California.
-Our preference goes to the up and coming, the Saint Lucia Highlands: in a stunning landscape and with some of the best Californian wines, the area is quieter than the Sonoma Valley and Napa Valley wine regions as they are a bit further away from the city.
+Our preference goes to the up and coming, the Santa Lucia Highlands: in a stunning landscape and with some of the best Californian wines, the area is quieter than the Sonoma Valley and Napa Valley wine regions as they are a bit further away from the city.
 This makes it the perfect weekend getaway!

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
 Here is a short tutorial to download it.